 2. Don't ask people to create an account to shop at your online store

-Many people already have too many passwords to remember and find the forced creation of another account very irritating.
+Many people already have too many passwords to remember and find being forced to create another account very irritating.
 I personally never buy from a store that forces me to do this, and I'm not alone.
 Unless people have decided to buy regularly from you before they complete their first order (which they won't have), forced account creation will lose you sales.

 3. Use postcode lookup to fill in address details automatically

-If you do this you will get a small proportion of additional orders because checking out looks more professional, is simpler and quicker - meaning fewer people will be interrupted during checkout by a phone call, dinner or whatever.
+If you do this you will get a small proportion of additional orders, because checking out looks more professional and is simpler and quicker - meaning fewer people will be interrupted during checkout by a phone call, dinner or whatever.
 You will reduce costs because delivery addresses will be more accurate and there will be fewer failed deliveries.

 Also, if you do any marketing through the post, the communication should make it through.
 The cost of failed deliveries is huge, once the time taken on the phone, additional cost to redeliver, and damage to reputation is all taken into account.
 Installing postcode lookup software on your site will minimise all of this.

 4. Reduce checkout clutter and test making small changes